xumingkuan/recursed-custom-levels/README.md

 ![](demo/Deeper%20Well%20demo.jpg)

-Note: the level is designed to be as hard as the levels in *The Ice Palace*, which is far more difficult than the main game.
+Note: the level is designed to be (at least) as hard as the levels in *The Ice Palace*, which are far more difficult than the main game.